Bullmastiffs are handsome, powerful guard dogs who need a very particular home.

 These dogs need to learn to go to a “safe space” when you have visitors to the home.
 It’s not wise to actively introduce them to tradespeople or anyone else they don’t need to meet, especially if they won’t see them again.
 It’s best to keep the dog in another room until the visitors have left.

-A busy household isn’t favourable for a Bullmastiff, they’re naturally protective of their owners and with too many comings and goings is where mistakes could arise.
+A busy household isn’t favourable for a Bullmastiff, they’re naturally protective of their owners and too many comings and goings is where mistakes could arise.

 Bullmastiffs can be aggressive towards other dogs, especially between two males, or small dog breeds.
+A bored Bullmastiff can do plenty of destructive damage, so be sure to meet his needs!

 A Bullmastiff needs space and lots of it!
 Their ideal home is one with plenty of room to patrol.